 There are currently a limited number of well-trained surgeons at Kamuzu Central Hospital to provide training for surgery residents.
 With at least 3 new residents coming into the five-year program every year, the need for trainers is increasing.
-We have established and are expanding a program of visiting surgeons, anesthesiologist, operating room nurses and other professionals to stay at the MSI House in Lilongwe for 2 weeks to 3 months at a time.
-Visitors will give lectures to support the established curriculum and provide hands on training in out-patient assessment, pre-operative planning, operative procedures, post-operative care including treatment of complications, surgical critical care, evaluation and treatment of surgical emergencies and anesthesia.
+We have established and are expanding a program of visiting surgeons, anesthesiologists, operating room nurses and other professionals to stay at the MSI House in Lilongwe for 2 weeks to 1 year at a time.
+Visitors complement the training experience and provide much needed assistance to the busy local surgeons, giving lectures to support the established curriculum and providing hands on training in out-patient assessment, pre-operative planning, operative procedures, post-operative care including treatment of complications, surgical critical care, evaluation and treatment of surgical emergencies and anesthesia.
 Foundation funding is critical to this plan, as research grants will not support clinical training.

 As Malawian surgery residents finish the program and become Consultant Surgeons, they will be mentors and teachers in the KCH General Surgery Program.
 Although visiting specialty surgeons will continue to provide lectures and some hands on teaching, the bulk of training will be done by Malawian Surgeons, thus establishing a self-sustaining program.
 Participating international surgeons will provide research collaborations and senior level career mentoring including advice on grant writing and career advancement.
 MSI will continue to support UNC, other US and international surgical residents to rotate at KCH to develop collaborative research careers.

 As KCH surgical trainees complete their residencies, the pool of Malawian general surgeons will greatly increase.
 We will seek to provide guidance and support for their future careers both in the public and private sector.